eclipse-edc/docs/developer/wip/for-contributors/data-plane/custom-data-plane.md

 For example purposes, this chapter contains JS snippets that use `express` as web framework.

->  Since it's just for didactic purpose the code is not to be considered complete since proper error and JSON-LD handling are are not implemented.
+>  Since it's only for educational purposes, the code is not intended to be complete, as proper error handling and JSON-LD processing are not implemented

 Our simple data plane setup looks like this: